Parable of the Rich Fool: Interpretation

 The meaning is, This is a matter of the courts which dispose of secular questions: it has no part in Me, who teach and dispense a heavenly heritage.
 Christ does not here deny that He has judicial power, for He was the King of kings and the Lord of lords; but He wished to use His power over a covetous man to cure him of his greed, and to teach him to prefer heavenly to earthly things, and to give way willingly to them, according to His own words, 6:29, “From him that takes away thy cloak withhold not thy coat also.”
-“He rightly sets aside earthly things,” says S. Ambrose, “who came down to us for heavenly ones.
-Hence this brother is rebuked not undeservedly, for he would fain have occupied the dispenser of heavenly things with those of earth.”
+“He rightly sets aside earthly things,” says S. Ambrose, "who came down to us for heavenly ones.
+Hence this brother is rebuked not undeservedly, for he would fain have occupied the dispenser of heavenly things with those of earth".
 At the same time He taught that ecclesiastics and spiritual persons ought not to meddle with secular things, but to employ themselves in divine ones, as St. Paul says, 2 Tim 2:4, "No soldier on service entangleth himself in the affairs of this life."

 John McEvilly comments on the second part, writing "The rich man thus pondered secretly in his own mind; for, “he thought within himself” (v.
 17).
 But, his thoughts were heard and examined in Heaven, which is not slow in pronouncing judgment on him.
 “But God said to him,” either by some secret inspiration, or some sudden mortal stroke, sending him a mortal disease, which was taking him out of life and thus showing his folly; or by an angel, “thou fool,” while thou hast not a day which thou canst call thine own, thou promisest thyself many years, on which all thy calculations of long happiness are based.
 Such is the judgment, not of man, but of Divine wisdom regarding him, and, indeed, it is not difficult even for man, enlightened by faith, to pronounce the same."

+In verse 20, this night will be "required of you", Greek: αιτουσιν απο σου (aitousin apo sou).
+This phrase would be used when demanding repayment of a loan.

+In arts

+The parable was represented by several artists including Rembrandt, Jan Luyken, James Tissot, and David Teniers the Younger.